Toyota 22RE Engine Build-Up

 EGR:

-One thing I ran into later on with my LC header was when I had to start doing the dyno tests for CA smog every 2 years.
+One issue I ran into later on with my LC header was when I had to start doing the dyno tests for CA smog every 2 years.
 I found I had trouble passing the NOx tests and part of the issue I tracked down to the EGR ports in the head and how exhaust gas got into them from the header.
 It turns out there are two small round ports to the bottom side of the #2 and #3 exhaust ports that send exhaust gas back through an internal passage in the head to the EGR cooler that bolts to the rear of the head.
 On the LC header, there are little notches milled into the header flange to send exhaust gas to those two ports.
 But I found two problems with that design that caused flow restrictions due to the small depth of those passages.

 One was that the header tube weld bead protruded into that milled notch.
 So I took the time to grind down that weld bead and even round over the inside edge to aide gas flow into that EGR port.
 Here's a web post describing how well this worked.
 A Dremel with a small grinding stone or a die grinder or even a small round file would work.
 All you're trying to do is round over the weld bead along the short section where the recess is for the EGR port.